DLR-RM/BlenderProc/examples/advanced/lens_distortion/README.md

 ### Object loader

 This comes by argument and accepts both `.obj` (+`.mtl`) and `.blend` files.
 The `.blend` files included in the directory show the BlenderProc2 logo as in the GIF images above.
-The objects are expected in metric scale.
+The object models are expected in metric scale.

 ### Camera loader